RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

     config ENABLE_LCD_OUTPUT
         bool "Enable LCD output."
         help
-            Select this if your board has an LCD.
+            Select this if your board has a LCD.

     config ENABLE_LCD_CONSOLE
         bool "Output console text to LCD"
         depends on ENABLE_LCD_OUTPUT
         help
-            Select this to output debugging output to the LCD
+            Select this to output debugging output to the lcd

     config ENABLE_LCD_PLOT
         bool "Output temperature plots to LCD"